| |

 Old Home Décor

 I mean, really the sky is the limit with home décor.
 Think outside the box.
 You might be able to use chalk paint to dye fabric (maybe some old throw pillow covers?), refresh picture frames, paint over old signs, and spruce up metal, wood, or woven décor.
-You can recycle glass jars into canisters, stencil a tray, paint a soap dispenser, a chandelier, and more.
+You can recycle glass jars into canisters, stencil a tray, paint a chandelier, and more.

 Fabric and Upholstery